kevinsalcedo/react-course/README.md

 - show a hard coded list of songs
 - next to each song is a select button
 - clicking the select button shows song details on the right

+## blog

+- redux-thunk
+- blog post list using an external api